Concordium/concordium-smart-contract-tools/vscode-smart-contracts/README.md

 - Ensure to have a recent version of VS Code installed.
 - Make sure to have [NodeJS](https://nodejs.org/en) installed.
 - Run `npm install` in the extension project directory.
+- Build `cargo-concordium` and move the resulting executable to `vscode-smart-contracts/executable/` (making the directory).

 To compile the typescript run:
 ```